muratk3n/thirdwave/en/README.md

 ---

+In US most of this heritage stuff is hallow.

+---

+Is the FLOTUS a paisan?
+Wiki says she's half Scottish, and English, not even Catholic, a Presbyterian, but sure, you could call her a paisan if you want 🤷‍♂️

+---

 I thought it was a Spanish soccer guy talking abt a game, goooooaaaallll! turns out it was singer talking Spanish during a song in Inaug...
 Ok singing muchacha